collinBlessing/EmisChrone/README.md

 ## 9. Contribution and Community

-EMIS Chrone welcomes contributions from the tech community:
+EMIS clone welcomes contributions from the tech community:

 - **Open Source:** The project is open source, encouraging collaboration and innovation.